tarunkatariaonline/SatelliteLocationTracker-TLELocationTracker-Backend/readme.md

 1. Clone this repository.
 2. Install dependencies by running `npm install`.
-3. Start the server by running `npm start`.
+3. Start the server by running `nodemon index.js` (Should install nodemon before command).
 4. Access the API endpoints to retrieve satellite location data.

 ## Usage